Introduction

 This is because typst-test

-is primarily aimed at developers of packages, if you want to use a different project root, or don't have a manifest file, you can provide the root directory using the --root
+If you want to use a different project root, or don't have a manifest file, you can provide the root directory using the --root

 like so.

-tt init --root ./path/to/root/
+tt list --root ./path/to/root/

 Keep in mind that you must pass this option to every command that operates on a project.